-Police helicopters can be used to stop a crime in progress by catching burglars on the roof of your house, hidden behind bushes, or hiding elsewhere on your property.
+Police helicopters can stop a crime in progress by catching burglars on the roof of your house, behind bushes, or hiding elsewhere on your property.

-Not only can they spot the suspect, but also track them.
-If you wonder, “why do police helicopters circle at night?” then this is probably your answer.
+Not only can they spot the suspect, but circling over the area also helps track them.

 Testing a New Helicopter (or Pilot)

 Any kind of helicopter can fly over residential areas for a practice flight.
 A local service may test a new helicopter, or a new pilot may need experience in the sky.

 This form of helicopter practice is very common in areas near military bases.

 Checking Large, Fenced Areas

 Helicopters are good for monitoring large, fenced areas because foot traffic is not feasible.
 This includes ranches, nature preserves, and other large, fenced areas that can’t be walked.